Last Updated on April 1, 2021 by Helga Dosa

 The Italian garden stretched towards the open gallery of the castle where one can climb two beautiful staircases to reach La Bocca Storta (“The Crooked Mouth”) Fountain.
 There are two alleys at this junction where, once upon a time, stood a riding school as well as a large tub and small waterfall.
 From the main entrance gate at Piazza della Corte one can reach the alley, if you follow it to the wider part you can see various statues designed to represent the Four Seasons.

+So, let’s see other places beyond the Castello Theodoli.
 The Borgo of Sambuci is an enlargement created in the 17th century by the Astalli family.
-The Borgo includes Via Girolamo Theodoli, where one can admire restored buildings from several different centuries, and the Corte Coperta where there are some buildings annexed to the castle.
-In this area there is also a street that leads to the oldest part of Sambuci through a majestic 18th century portal located near the cylindrical castle tower.
+The Borgo includes Via Girolamo Theodoli, where one can admire restored buildings from several different centuries and the Corte Coperta where there are some buildings annexed to the castle.
+In this area, there is also a street that leads to the oldest part of Sambuci through a majestic 18th-century portal located near the cylindrical castle tower.

-The quaint town also has a charming historical center perfect for walking around in.
-There are also several good restaurants, cafés and bars in Sambuci, which can be easily reached from Rome by bus or train.
+Besides the Castello Theodoli the quaint town also has a charming historical center perfect for walking around.
+There are also several good restaurants, cafés, and bars in Sambuci, which can be easily reached from Rome by bus or train.
 Another option in getting to the town is to drive.
 You can take Highway A 24 from Rome, exiting at Vicovaro-Mandela.
-Drive for 0.5kms along the SS Tiburtina Valeria until you reach the Vicovaro-Mandela station and take the Sambuci exit.
+Drive for 0.5kms along with the SS Tiburtina Valeria until you reach the Vicovaro-Mandela station and take the Sambuci exit.
 Another option is to take the SS Tiburtina Valeria from Rome until Tivoli.
 Proceed on the Tiburtina for another 18km in the direction of Subiaco.
-When you reach the station of Vicovaro-Mandela take the exit for Sambuci.
+When you reach the station of Vicovaro-Mandela takes the exit for Sambuci.